smakubi/sql/README.md

 #SQL

-This is a file of interesting SQL commands.
+This is a repo of interesting SQL commands.